 Only 11 per cent of consumers said they were likely to watch online video advertisements, with those in the 25 to 34-year-old age group just as likely to click on a sidebar or top banner as an online video advertisement.

 The highest viewing audience for online video advertising was found in the under 25-year-old age group who accounted for one-third of the online video advertising viewing market.

 The iPerceptions study also unearthed some important data about how income level and frequency of visits impact consumer online advertising preferences.

-On average 40 per cent of consumers are likely to click on any online advertisement have an annual income of less than $US50,000 a year, with only 15 per cent earning over $US150,000 a year.
+On average 40 per cent of consumers that are likely to click on any online advertisement have an annual income of less than $US50,000 a year, with only 15 per cent earning over $US150,000 a year.

 For those clicking on online video advertisements only 13 per cent had an annual income of $US150,000 or more, with 49 per cent earning less than $US50,000.

 Jonathan Levitt, iPerceptions vice president of marketing, said, “our research clearly shows that media sites that offer consumers compelling content and features – encouraging repeat visits – generate much better ad click-through rates than less engaging sites”.